cseanburns/systems-librarianship/src/6a-install-wordpress.md

 ## Libraries and WordPress

-Many libraries use WordPress as as their main website and a quick web search will reveal them.
+Many libraries use WordPress as their main website and a quick web search will reveal them.
 For example, I quickly found an example of a (beautiful) WordPress library site for the [Reading Public Library (RPL)][rpl_wp] in Massachusetts.
 These library websites coordinate with additional solutions that provide integrated library systems and other electronic resource services.